LennertSchepers/woa/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/vlizBE/woa/master?urlpath=rstudio)

 This will open an online RStudio environment (thank you Binder!).
-To run the analysis, open the 'index.Rmd' file.
+To run the analysis, open the 'IHO_world_graph.R' file and execute the code.
-In this file, you can run separate code chunks or click on the 'knit' button to recreate the html file (this will take a while, and open a pop-up window).
-You can also edit the code and run your own analysis.